erhuanlnna/ARIA/README.md

 - [SSB](https://github.com/eyalroz/ssb-dbgen)

 You can download or generate these datasets from their respective sources online.
 Below are the steps to prepare your data:
 - For World, we have provided the SQL file (`world.sql`) for the World dataset.
-You can directly import them into your MySQL server.
+You can directly import them into your MySQL server by executing `mysql -u username -p database_name < path/to/world.sql`.
 - For the other datasets (MovieLens 1M, TPC-H, and SSB), follow the instructions on their respective websites to generate the datasets.

 **Importing Datasets into MySQL**:

 After preparing your datasets, import them into your MySQL server.
 Use the MySQL command line to execute the SQL files corresponding to each dataset.
-For example, to import the World dataset, you might use a command like the following:
+For example, to import the MovieLens 1M dataset, you might use a command like the following:
 ```
-mysql -u username -p database_name < path/to/world.sql
+mysql -u username -p database_name < path/to/movie.sql
 ```
 Replace username, database_name, and path/to/movie.sql with your MySQL username, the name of the database where you want to import the data, and the path to the SQL file, respectively.
-Note that, the name of data file in the sql file should correspond to your own path.
+Note that, the name of the data file in the SQL file should correspond to your own path.

 3. **Run the Experiments**
 To run the experiments: